 Alternative Media Guidelines

 The following guidelines are designed to assist the Disabled Students' Program (DSP) in providing you with timely and effective Alternative Media Services.
-DSP continues to be actively engaged in identifying ways to better serve students with print disabilities.
-If you have questions about, or ideas for how to improve, any of the following guidelines, contact the Alt Media Specialist by email, firstname.lastname@example.org, or phone (510) 642-0518.
+DSP continues to be actively engaged in identifying ways to better serve students w/print disabilities.
+If you have questions about, or ideas for how to improve, any of the following guidelines, contact the DSP Director by email at email@example.com or phone (510) 642-0518.

 Enroll in your Courses during the First Day Tele-BEARS Phases I and II Open

 As a DSP alt media student, you receive priority enrollment, which gives you the opportunity to register for your courses during the first day of both Tele-BEARS Phase I and Phase II, (Two weeks before Tele-BEARS Phase I opens and two weeks before Tele-BEARS II opens, the Registrar's Office will notify you by email of the specific date/time of your appointment to register online for courses.)
 Enrolling the first day of Tele-BEARS Phase I means you may enroll in most courses as far in advance as nineteen (19) weeks before the first day of class.
-Early course enrollment (if promptly followed by your alt media request) enables DSP to produce your complete alt media by the first day of class.
+Your early course enrollment (if promptly followed by your alt media request) enables DSP to produce your complete alt media before the start of class.

 Submit Your Request for Alternative Media as soon as you can

 Submitting your alt media requests as early as possible makes it more likely you will receive all of your alternative media material prior to the start of a semester.
 Once the course materials are announced for any course in which you are enrolled, immediately submit an alt media request.
-Go to your bSpace account (under DSP tab) to confirm DSP has received your alt media request.
+DSP will send you an email acknowledging receipt and stating scheduled completion date.

-Ask for Help if Classes Start in Six Weeks and Course Materials Are Not Yet Announced
+Ask for Help if Classes Start in Six Weeks & Course Materials Not Yet Available

 The University is aware that course instructors do not always identify course materials six weeks or more before classes start, and that materials are not always available as soon as they are announced.
 If six weeks prior to the start of the semester, course materials have not yet been announced/made available for a course in which you are enrolled, submit an Alt Media Notice.
 The instructor will be contacted to attempt to expedite identification and availability of course materials.